ryedin/site/_deployment/load-balancers.md

 order: 750
 ---

-Once you have containers running the next step is to allow them to be accessed from the Internet.
-Convox automatically helps you set up and configure load balancers appropriately to route traffic to your containers.
+Once you have containers running, the next step is to allow them to be accessed from the internet.
+Convox automatically sets up and configures load balancers appropriately to route traffic to your containers.

 ### Configuration